Yanks get key hits off Astros’ gloves for 8th straight win

 TRAINER’S ROOM

 Astros: OF George Springer (strained left hamstring) was set to play center and right field for Double-A Corpus Christi on Saturday, then serve as the DH on Sunday.
 Houston hopes he’ll rejoin the big league team Tuesday. … RHP Collin McHugh (elbow) and RHP Joe Smith (left Achilles tendon surgery) both felt good a day after rehab appearances with Corpus Christi.
 McHugh was set to throw again Saturday and could return soon.
-Smith is likely out until the All-Star break.

-Yankees: OF Cameron Maybin had an MRI that revealed a Grade 2 strain in his left calf, which is expected to sideline him for over a month at least.
-Maybin will go on the injured list, but the Yankees were waiting until after Saturday’s game to formalize the move. … RHP Domingo Germán (left hip flexor strain) expects to make a rehab start with Triple-A Scranton/Wilkes-Barre next week, though a date hasn’t been picked yet. … C Gary Sánchez and INF Gleyber Torres were both rested.
-Each had homered in New York’s previous three games, the first time in franchise history that a set of teammates homered in three consecutive games.
+Yankees: OF Cameron Maybin had an MRI that revealed a Grade 2 strain in his left calf, which is expected to sideline him for over a month, at least.
+Maybin will go on the injured list, but the Yankees were waiting until after Saturday’s game to formalize the move. … C Gary Sánchez and INF Gleyber Torres were both rested.

 UP NEXT